Vance raps Murray for DC woes, Murray touts bipartisan work

 Though they disagreed about many issues Murray and Vance engaged in a cordial debate, something they both said they hoped they'd be able to accomplish in light of the nasty presidential election.

-"Like everyone I am so appalled by the behavior of this election," Vance said.
+"Like everyone I am so appalled by the behavior of this election," Murray said.
 "We need to return respect to our dialogue."

-Vance, who is at a decided fundraising advantage against Murray, is trying to become the first Republican elected to the Senate from Washington since 1992.
+Vance, who is at a decided fundraising disadvantage against Murray, is trying to become the first Republican elected to the Senate from Washington since 1992.

 Murray and Vance will meet for their second debate Oct.
 23 in Redmond.